redhat-appstudio/application-service/docs/private-git-repos.md

         name: token-secret
         type: kubernetes.io/basic-auth
    ```

-2) Create the resource in the namespace you will be creating HAS resources in
+3) Create the resource in the namespace you will be creating HAS resources in.
+Upon successful creation, the CR will be in `AwaitingTokenData` phase status and a corresponding SPIAccessToken CR will be created in the same namespace.

-3) Run `oc get spiaccesstokenbinding test-access-token-binding -o jsonpath="oAuthUrl: {.status.oAuthUrl}"` to get the oauth url

-    - Alternatively, you can just get the oauth url by running `oc get spiaccesstokenbinding -o yaml` and viewing the status directly.

-4) Access the oauth url in your browser.
-Log in if needed.

-5) Run `oc get secrets` in the namespace you created the `SPIAccessTokenBinding` in to verify that the secret was created successfully.
+3) Upload the token:
+   1) Set the TARGET_NAMESPACE to where your CRs instances are.
+Run `UPLOAD_URL=$(kubectl get spiaccesstokenbinding/test-access-token-binding -n $TARGET_NAMESPACE -o  json | jq -r .status.uploadUrl)`
+   2) Inject the token where TOKEN is the console admin secret and GITHUB_TOKEN is the token created in step 1)

+      `curl -v -H 'Content-Type: application/json' -H "Authorization: bearer "$TOKEN -d "{ \"access_token\": \"$GITHUB_TOKEN\" }" $UPLOAD_URL`
+   3)  The state of the SPIAccessTokenBinding should change to `Injected` and the state of the SPIAccessToken should be `Ready`
+   4)  This will also create a K8s secret corresponding to the name of the secret that was specified in the SPIAccessTokenBinding created in step 2.

 ## Using Private Git Repositories

 Now, with the token secret created for the git repository, when creating HAS resources (`Components`, `ComponentDetectionQueries`) that need to access that Git repository, just pass in the token secret to the resource: